-This is one of those fabulously easy appetizers that can be baked up in a jiffy.
-And then be on a serving plate in front of your guests in no time at all.
+This is one of those fabulously easy appetizers that can be baked up in a jiffy and in front of your guests in no time at all.
 Rosemary & Asiago Cheese Crackers are always a big hit during the cocktail hour.

-That’s one of the big reasons is chose it as one of the appetizers at my Fairies in the Forest Twilight Soiree.
+That’s one of the big reasons I chose it as one of the appetizers at my Fairies in the Forest Twilight Soiree.
+I’ll tell you all about the party later in this post.

 Guests arriving, bartending duty and last minute details.
 When you’re throwing a party, the last thing you want is to serve complicated dishes that need lots of last minute TLC.